xinyzhang9/JianQi_Game/README.md

 ESC: Pause/Resume game

 ## Tips
 #### Since the game difficulty is growing as you kill more enemies.
 Sometiems you can avoid battle and choose the boss to kill, which gives you item to level up your attacking abilities.
-After your attacking skill is 3(max), you can survive longer in the comming battles.
+After your attacking skill becomes 3(max), you can survive longer in the coming battles.
 #### Use A and D to kill boss, don't waste your MP.

 ## Screenshots